deepakvarna/mysqlbackup/README.md

  2. Backup objects from updated list

 # Steps to execute:
- 1. Execute updateObjects.bat to update list of DB objects.
+ 1. Execute **updateObjects.bat** to update list of DB objects.
- 2. Execute backupDB.bat to create backup.
+ 2. Execute **backupDB.bat** to create backup.

+# usage warning
+Please be carefull while using using the batch and test backups generated before making them your regular backup utility.